‘Hungry ’ kids are scary kids. The combination of anger caused by hunger may lead to cranky, tired and unfocussed teens and children.

 Lunchboxes should come with a warning: The contents of this lunchbox may well determine how your afternoon will turn out.
 Will we get “Gorgeous or Grumpy” at the afternoon school pick up?

 Good moods, academic focus, and energy levels can all be improved with a few minor changes to our children’s lunch box.
+So here’s how to create the best good mood lunchbox.

-Why is that?
 “Because our brain is a complex network that depends on important macro and micronutrients to work properly.
 Too much added sugar and lack of nutrients like amino acids and selenium can impact brain chemistry, mood swings, brain clarity, and energy levels.
 And actually, not just children but nutrition also underpins adults as well.”
 Says Michele Chevalley Hedge, founder of My Family Wellness online programs for busy parents.

 It is really important that parents don’t take an extreme approach and clear out the pantry and load up with ‘health’ foods.

 If you do this, kids will fiercely rebel.
 Quietly, add so much good into your kitchen that the family doesn’t even realise what is happening.
 Mums and Dads don’t need to announce that there is going to be a change.
 That just spells DISASTER.
 Parents need a plan with tasty recipes, accessible ingredients and meals that can be made in minutes.
-Dinne is often the most thought about meal, so get smart and double that meal and get creative and turn that into a lunch box idea for the next day.
+Dinner is often the most thought about meal, so get smart and double that meal and get creative and turn that into a lunch box idea for the next day.

 Lunchbox foods that support mood